- Exercise a high degree of caution in the Philippines overall. Seek specific advice for the locations you intend to visit.

-The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
-See instead the
+The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
+See the

 Aviation Safety Network website for information on aviation safety in the Philippines.

-You are subject to the local laws of Philippines, including ones that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 It is illegal to take photographs of official buildings for publication.